 ABOUT THE SANCTUARY AND THE WILD HORSE ISSUES

-Skydog Sanctuary has locations in Mariposa California as well as our 9000 acre ranch near Bend Oregon.
+Skydog Sanctuary has locations in Malibu and Mariposa California as well as our 9000 acre ranch near Bend Oregon.

 All the wild horses here are treated with the utmost kindness and respect and we leave in peace the ones who want to be left alone and give others the love and compassion that they have not experienced from people before.

 Many of our horses come direct from kill pens or Auctions where they were hours away from being shipped to slaughter in Mexico or Canada.
 The American people spoke loudly not to slaughter horses here but now the result is that they are shipped over the borders to be killed in the most horrible ways imaginable.